 What to fix

 If prospects are dropping off at certain stages, analyze why.
 Is it due to poor lead qualification?
 Lack of follow-up?
 Or an unclear value proposition?
-Consider implementing lead scoring or improving training at each stage.
+Consider implementing lead scoring or improving training at each stage while refining how you manage each step of the sales cycle.

 Step 2: Analyze your lead generation strategy